dc441905/dc441905.github.io/next-meet.md

 Our speakers will be:

-* Mathew Hickey (@hackerfantasic)  with their talk "Intrusion tools fo Windows".
+* Mathew Hickey (@hackerfantasic)  with their talk "Intrusion tools for Windows".
 * Tom Quinn (@tomquinn8) with their talk "Foundations: Risk 101".